Partitions/Queues and Time Limits

 By default, jobs will be dispatched to any compute node(s) of the cluster, ie. to nodes of all phases (expansion stages) and types.

 For special cases like programs requiring special hardware, you need to specify the corresponding resource requirements.
-The most common distinction is by CPU architecture and by , but you can also specify a particular section, as listed in the following table. accelerator type
+The most common distinction is by CPU architecture and by accelerator type , but you can also specify a particular section, as listed in the following table.

 All other resource requirements like projected runtime and memory consumption will be adequately attributed to suitable node types and sections.